The Little Pigeon Creek Community where Abraham Lincoln grew up.

 When the Lincolns settled in this area, it wasn't called Lincoln City.
 Instead, the settlement was named the Little Pigeon Creek Community, which got its name for the many passenger pigeons that lived in the southern Indiana woods.
-Those pigeons are now extinct, which means they no longer exist.
-Today there are laws against killing birds or animals in most National Parks.
-These laws protect endangered species which might be living within park boundaries, and hopefully help to keep other species from becoming extinct like the passenger pigeons.

 One of the Great Pigeon roosts!